wandb/docs/content/guides/models/automations/model-registry-automations.md

 Automate a webhook based on an action with the W&B App UI.
 To do this, first establish a webhook, then configure the webhook automation.

 {{% alert %}}
-Your webhook's endpoint must have a fully-qualified domain name.
+Your webhook's endpoint must have a fully qualified domain name.
 W&B does not support connecting to an endpoint by IP address or by a hostname such as `localhost`.
 This restriction helps protect against server-side request forgery (SSRF) attacks and other related threat vectors.
 {{% /alert %}}

 ### Add a secret for authentication or authorization